We’re 39 percent similar; how can we be exponentially better?

 Holding questions about power and privilege in mind, is it still justifiable that such waste is required of nonprofits?
 What might funders do in 2022 to begin addressing this mismatch between our stated values and the reality of our operations?

-In this blog post, we'll review the research results, discuss implications, and identify the soul-searching needed to move forward in new alignment with our values.
+In this blog post, we’ll review the research results, discuss implications of being 39 percent similar, and identify the soul-searching needed to move forward in new alignment with our values.

 Want to see more?
 Skip to the video to watch a short conversation between Chantal Forster, Candid’s C. Davis Parchment, and data scientist Kwame Porter Robinson about the research results, implications, and advice for next steps.

 Here’s the backstory: In the summer of 2021, over 130 funders shared example grant applications with TAG as part of our involvement in the #FixtheForm campaign with GrantAdvisor.org.
 These grant forms enabled TAG to not only determine the level of overlap between questions (39 percent) but also to identify groups of shared questions.
 Thanks to the generosity of these funders, we were able to identify 13 groups where duplicative questions are present using several human-guided machine learning techniques.

 Below are the 13 question groups and the percent of grant form fields that fall within each:

 - Organizational Biographical and General Information (18 percent)